We convince a young frenchman that sub-zero is an appropriate temperature for an Idaho outing.

 “Look, zero degrees fahrenheit,” (-18°C) I say to Alexis when I notice it on the dash as we climb the grade above Lowman.
 He makes a French noise that I assume means he’s impressed.

-We are glad to see Trudy’s Kitchen still lit in the otherwise silent darkness of Idaho City.
+We are glad to see Trudy’s Kitchen still lit in the otherwise still darkness of Idaho City.
 Alexis laughs as he notices various French references on the menu.

 “What is ‘au jus’?”